-Fed up with the Apple variety of expensive power adapters not surviving the distance in a reasonable manner?
+Fed up with the Apple designed and over-priced power adapters not surviving the distance in a reasonable manner even when treated like a baby?
 You are not alone.
-The best alternative power adapter at half the price of Apple is the Quirky PowerCurl Clip-On Cord Wrap.
+At half the price you could try the Quirky PowerCurl Clip-On Cord Wrap.
 There are four colours, each handling a specific power output of 45W, 60W, and 85W for the newer Apple power adapters, and a separate 85W power adapter for the older Apple power adapter.

 AC Wall Plug Adapter Replacement

 Please note that this latest recall and replacement program implemented as of February 2016 will not fix the thin cable problem (i.e., the one that goes permanently into the power adapter).
-Poor design and blaming the consumer for pulling on the cable will remain the principle explanations from consumers and Apple, respectively, for this problem.
+Poor design from consumers and blaming the consumer for pulling on the cable by Apple will remain the principle explanations given for this problem.
 However, in terms of the little sliding AC wall plug that attaches to the "square brick" power adapter, this is a different matter.
-With nothing to pull on, twist, drop your coffee and damage it, or whatever to this tiny solid, one piece plug, it is clear Apple has to address a poor design and manufacturing issue.
+With nothing to pull on, twist, drop your coffee and damage it, or whatever to this tiny solid, one piece plug by the consumer and yet it fails to work after a short period, it is clear Apple has to address a poor design and manufacturing issue.

 Luckily it is not a major component or part that would cost hundreds of millions of dollars for the company to rectify.
-Rather, what we have here is effectively chicken feed for the company.
-As such, the company is showing itself in a good light by making the decision to have the part replaced entirely on its own.
+Rather, what we have here is effectively chicken feed for the company from the profit it has made in selling so many of these plugs to consumers.
+As such, the company is tryingt o show itself in a good light by making the decision to have the part replaced entirely on its own accord.

 The problem Apple has identified and acknowledged as a problem, and given the special emphasis from the company as involving "very rare cases", concerns the two-prong Apple AC wall plug.
 Issued in all laptops sold in Europe, Australia, New Zealand, Korea, Argentina and Brazil, it would appear, the plug may break by some means (presumably by UV light hitting the plastic and, together with the heat, eventually leaves cracks in the material) and creates a risk of an electrical shock if touched.
 The affected plugs were manufactured and sent to consumers within the boxes that carry their purchased laptops and certain iOS devices between 2003 and 2015 inclusive.